watchexec/watchexec/CONTRIBUTING.md

 A release goes through these steps:

 1. Opening a draft release.
 Before even merging anything, a draft (only visible privately) release is made.
 These are a github feature and only visible to maintainers.
-Name the release... that can be descriptive or whimsical or both.
-Release title template is `{version without v}: {title}`.
+Name the release: which part of the project the release is for (`CLI` or `Lib`), and the version.
+E.g. `CLI 1.18.0`.

 2. Adding each change to the draft release.
 The releases pages on github serves as a changelog, so this is worth getting right.
 One sentence per change, focusing on what it is, what it adds, what